JasperSnoek/spearmint/README.md

 Spearmint is the result of a collaboration primarily between machine learning researchers at [Harvard University](https://hips.seas.harvard.edu/) and the [University of Toronto](http://learning.cs.toronto.edu/).

-**Soon you'll be able to do your optimization in the cloud with a more powerful, accessible and scalable tool.
-Sign up for the private beta at www.whetlab.com**

 Dependencies
 ------------
 This package requires: